 Taking the bull by the horns

-Being proactive and being the master of your own universe can have a huge impact on your cycling training.
-Controlling your own environment, rather than allowing it to control you, can be the difference between being a good cyclist and being a fantastic cyclist.
+Being proactive and being the master of your own universe can considerably impact your cycling training.
+Controlling your own environment, rather than allowing it to control you, can be the difference between being a good cyclist and a fantastic cyclist.

 Work towards a specific goal

 Give yourself a target.
-Training is harder if you don’t have anything tangible to train for.
+Training is more challenging if you don’t have anything tangible to train for.
 So enter a race and give yourself plenty of time to get into optimum shape.
 If you simply do this, then you are being more proactive.
-Plus it will focus your mind and make every training session appear more important and precious, even if on a given day you only have a little time.
+Plus, it will focus your mind and make every training session appear more important and precious, even if you only have a little time on a given day.

-So be organised, manage your time efficiently and be proactive.
+So be organized, manage your time efficiently, and be proactive.
 Draw up a training schedule and stick to it.
 Don’t be distracted.
-If you do get distracted then make time elsewhere to do the training.
+If you do get distracted, then make time elsewhere to do the training.

 Teamwork and collaboration

-If you have the necessary personal leadership and the self-determination to succeed, then you should also be mindful of interpersonal leadership, or teamwork.
-This is vital because all achievements are largely dependent on a co-operative effort with others.
-Success tends to follow a co-operative approach more naturally than the simple confrontation of win or lose.
+If you have the necessary personal leadership and the self-determination to succeed, you should also be mindful of interpersonal leadership or teamwork.
+This is vital because all achievements are primarily dependent on a cooperative effort with others.
+Success tends to follow a cooperative approach more naturally than the simple confrontation of win or lose.